 Failure to Turn Over Drugs to Law Enforcement in Camden County NJ

-Drug Charges Lawyer with Offices in Haddonfield, New Jersey
+Drug Charges Lawyer with Offices in Collingswood, New Jersey

 If a police officer stops you and orders you to turn over a controlled dangerous substance that you are in possession of, there is an obligation to turn it over by law.
 Failure to do so will likely result in a charge of failure to make lawful disposition of a CDS regardless of whether or not you are actually under the influence of a drug.
 The police and prosecutors take drug charges very seriously even when only a small amount is involved.
 A conviction for a drug offense, therefore, will subject a person to significant penalties including a lengthy prison sentence and a permanent mark on you record.
 If you have been charged with failure to make a lawful disposition of a CDS, you will need an experienced and knowledgeable attorney who can help get you a positive outcome in you case.